 Tags any kind of day

-Travel, illness, teething, wonder weeks — tag the day and the schedule adjusts its expectations automatically.
+Travel, illness, teething, growth phases — tag the day and the schedule adjusts its expectations automatically.

 Schedule built for 7 months — update in Settings anytime.